snonux/foo.zone/about/resources.md

 Some of these were in-person with exams; others were online learning lectures only.
 In random order:

+* F5 Loadbalancers Training; 2-day on-site training; F5, Inc.
+* Red Hat Certified System Administrator; Course + certification (Although I had the option, I decided not to take the next course as it is more effective to self learn what I need)
+* Scripting Vim; Damian Conway; O'Reilly Online
 * Cloud Operations on AWS - Learn how to configure, deploy, maintain, and troubleshoot your AWS environments; 3-day online live training with labs; Amazon
-* The Well-Grounded Rubyist Video Edition; David.
-A. Black; O'Reilly Online
+* Functional programming lecture; Remote University of Hagen
 * Developing IaC with Terraform (with Live Lessons); O'Reilly Online
-* F5 Loadbalancers Training; 2-day on-site training; F5, Inc.
-* Functional programming lecture; Remote University of Hagen
-* MySQL Deep Dive Workshop; 2-day on-site training
+* Apache Tomcat Best Practises; 3-day on-site training
-* Ultimate Go Programming; Bill Kennedy; O'Reilly Online
-* Red Hat Certified System Administrator; Course + certification (Although I had the option, I decided not to take the next course as it is more effective to self learn what I need)
 * AWS Immersion Day; Amazon; 1-day interactive online training
-* Linux Security and Isolation APIs Training; Michael Kerrisk; 3-day on-site training
 * Protocol buffers; O'Reilly Online
+* The Ultimate Kubernetes Bootcamp; School of Devops; O'Reilly Online
-* Apache Tomcat Best Practises; 3-day on-site training
+* MySQL Deep Dive Workshop; 2-day on-site training
-* Scripting Vim; Damian Conway; O'Reilly Online
+* The Well-Grounded Rubyist Video Edition; David.
+A. Black; O'Reilly Online
 * Algorithms Video Lectures; Robert Sedgewick; O'Reilly Online
-* The Ultimate Kubernetes Bootcamp; School of Devops; O'Reilly Online
 * Structure and Interpretation of Computer Programs; Harold Abelson and more...;
+* Linux Security and Isolation APIs Training; Michael Kerrisk; 3-day on-site training
+* Ultimate Go Programming; Bill Kennedy; O'Reilly Online

 ## Technical guides

 These are not whole books, but guides (smaller or larger) which I found very useful. in random order:

+* Raku Guide at https://raku.guide
+* How CPUs work at https://cpu.land
 * Advanced Bash-Scripting Guide
-* Raku Guide at https://raku.guide

 ## Podcasts